proxors/azure-cloud-ops/README.md

 ##### Disclaimer

-My opinions are of my own and do not represent my employer.
+The opinions written here are my own and do not represent those of my employer and/or associates.